i-shivamsoni/airdrop-archive/_posts/2025-05-13-Solana-Name-Service.md

 ## [Eligibility Criteria](https://docs.sns.id/collection/tokenomics/sns-token#usdsns-genesis-airdrop)

-Eligibility based on snapshot taken at 23:59:59 UTC on April 30, 2025:
+Eligibility for the Solana Name Service airdrop was based on the following requirements:

-1. Domain Holders:
+### Domain Holders
 - Held a .sol domain name
 - Set a primary .sol domain
 - Special categories: 9, 99, 999, 10k, 100k domain holders
 - Top 50 buyers by volume

-2. Community Members:
+### Community Members
 - Solana communities (including monkedao.sol and pyth.sol subdomain holders)
 - $FIDA token holders
 - Active SNS ambassadors

 Note: Some domains may not resolve properly if:
 - Listed for sale and in escrow